 The Issues breakdown area displays the total number of issues found on the selected branch, as well as the distribution of issues across each code quality issue category.

 Click See all issues to see the full list of issues found, or click a category to see the issues in that category.

-The Coverage area displays the percentage of lines of code on the selected branch that are covered by tests versus the quality settings defined for the repository, as well as the number of files:
+The Coverage area displays the percentage of lines of code on the selected branch that are covered by tests versus the coverage goal defined in the quality settings of the repository, as well as the number of files:

 - Without coverage

-- With coverage not up to standards (based on your repository quality settings)
+- With coverage not up to standards (based on the coverage goal)

-- With coverage up to standards (based on your repository quality settings)
+- With coverage up to standards (based on the coverage goal)